-Solar Facilities Lease
+Solar Facilities Lease and Power Purchase Agreement

 The Organization entered into an agreement with UGI Development Company ("UGI").
 Under this agreement, UGI subleases, at no cost to UGI, a portion of the roof at the Organization's facilities, for the installation, operation and maintenance of a solar electric generating system.
-The initial term of this agreement expires in August 2023 with one five-year renewal option.
-In conjunction with this agreement, the Organization signed a separate agreement requiring the Organization to purchase, from an affiliate of UGI, the electricity generated by the solar panels on the roof of the facility at 11 cents per kWh plus all applicable taxes through October 31, 2023.
+The initial term of this agreement expired in November 2023 with one five-year renewal option.
+Subsequent to the year ended August 31, 2023, UGI exercised the renewal option.
+In conjunction with this agreement, the Organization signed a separate agreement requiring the Organization to purchase, from an affiliate of UGI, the electricity generated by the solar panels on the roof of the facility at 11 cents per kWh plus all applicable taxes.